 However, this number does not include:

-- the millions of people who have diabetes but are undiagnosed
+- the millions of people who have diabetes but no diagnosis

 - the cost of prevention programs for people with diabetes, which are not counted under standard medical costs